 - Changing Password – This is the most traditional way to remove unwanted users from your WiFi.
-This also restricts people who don’t know the new password to connect to your Wi-Fi network in the future.
+This also restricts people who don’t know the new password from connecting to your Wi-Fi network in the future.
 Changing the passwords method actually works great.
-You just need to access your routers’ admin panel at 192.168.1.1 and set new passwords.
+You need to access your routers’ admin panel at 192.168.1.1 and set new passwords.

-- Blocking Mac Address – You can use this method – If you find any unrecognized device connected to your WiFi or you simply want to particularly ban someone from your network.
-To do this, you just need to login into your router’s admin panel and navigate to connections manager.
+- Blocking Mac Address – You can use this method – If you find any unrecognized device connected to your WiFi or you want to ban someone from your network particularly.
+To do this, you need to login into your router’s admin panel and navigate to the connections manager.
 Once you block that mac, the router will kick that device off your Wi-Fi and won’t let it connect to the Wi-Fi again.

-- Allowing Only Specific Mac Addresses – Most of the routers have the options to allow only specific devices using their Mac address or addresses.
-You just need to enter those sets of mac address in your Wi-Fi router’s admin panel.
+- Allowing Only Specific Mac Addresses – Most of the routers can allow only specific devices using their Mac address or addresses.
+You need to enter those sets of mac address in your Wi-Fi router’s admin panel.

 - Calling for Support – You can also call your ISP for support and let them know that someone uses your network.
 Follow the instructions which the support executive suggests.

 Bonus Method – Kick Everyone Off From a Public WiFi

 Public WiFi becomes too slow when too many persons are connected with it.
 You can cut everyone’s connection so that you are the only one using the network and access the internet through it.
 This makes sure that you are getting the maximum possible internet speed by eliminating all other network users.
 This makes sure that you are getting the maximum possible speed by eliminating all other users of it.